whygee-dev/movierating/README.md

 ## Disclaimer

 ** The project was not tested with macOS / iOS therefore unforeseen bugs can occur, feel free to open issues **

+The published expo app (on the releases section) won't work in iOS devices due to Apple limitation.